 The good news is, one of the ways a balance board is used is in rehabilitation to help increase knee strength after a knee injury.
 So it only makes sense that a balance board would be good for your knees.

 Using a balance board for everyday purposes at your standing desk can improve power and coordination as well as increase the general strength of your knees.
 The more often we move our joints, such as our knees, the stronger they’ll remain.

 If you’re unable to get out on walks regularly, a balance board can be a great way to keep those joints moving.

 Lack of physical activity on our joints can have drastic effects.
-Since the balance board is a low impact exercise, it’s perfect for consistent activity to improve knee health.
+Since the balance board is a low-impact exercise, it’s perfect for a consistent activity to improve knee health.

 By using a balance board, you may even be able to prevent knee injury because you’re actively engaging your joints and making them stronger.